 To remove malware from a local computer:

 Select the items displaying this option and then click Perform action > Clean up.
 If further action is required (e.g., reboot), Available action will change and it is described elsewhere in this table.

 Click the Move option and select either Yes or Yes To All (for multiple items).
 The detected item(s) is moved from its current folder path to C:\ProgramData\Sophos\Sophos Anti-Virus\INFECTED\.
 Moving does not delete or clean up the item.

 This option is useful when trying to obtain a sample of the file to submit to SophosLabs but it is blocked by the on-access scanner.

 The item detected will be categorized as a virus or spyware - not adware or a PUA.
-Therefore you have the option to 'delete' the item.
-Note: If the option to delete appears alongside the option to clean up, we recommended you use the clean up option first.
+Therefore you have the option to Delete the item.
+Note that if the option to delete appears alongside the option to clean up, we recommended you use the clean up option first.
 If clean up is unsuccessful use the delete option.

 For further details on running a full scan locally see article 61665.

-Normally if cleanup is successful, items should clear from the Quarantine Manager completely.
-If cleanup fails it should mark the item 'manual cleanup required' (see below).
+Normally if cleanup is successful, items should clear from the Quarantine manager completely.
+If cleanup fails it should mark the item manual cleanup required.

 Manual cleanup is commonly required for one of two reasons: